5 Watts Two Way Radio Long Range Handheld UHF Business Ham Radio for Adult Programmable Walkie Talkie with Rechargeable 1500mAh Battery LCD Display. | Better Homes & Gardens

 Advertisement

-TWO WAY RADIO LONG RANGE20 channels with 5W strong penetration and long antenna ensure you can talk freely with your family and friends for hiking, hunting, climbing.
-Up to 30 miles in open areas & 1-5 miles in build-up areas.
-High mode provides strong penetrating power between the construction area.
+LONG RANGE TWO WAY RADIO20 channels with 5W strong penetration and long antenna ensure you can talk clearly and freely with your family and friends for hiking, hunting, climbing.
+High mode provide strong penetrating power between the construction area.
 Low Mode saves battery life and long use.
-BUSINESS RADIO with GROUP PTTLeft Side PTT allows you to make 'direct calls' to the same channel members.
+Radio: 1.19*1.18*11 inch BUSINESS RADIO with GROUP PTTLeft Side PTT allows you to make 'direct calls' to the same channel members.
 Centre GROUP PTT allows you to talk to other people simultaneously even they are not on the same channel.
 Ideal for on-site business applications, help work crews connect, coordinate and collaborate to get the job done right.
 Suitable for hotel front desk, retail, restaurants, grocery.
 Security guard, Supermarket, Construction area, Field, School, Church, Policy Office, Wedding.
-UHF WALKIE TALKIE with Safer TALKAdd private CDCSS code in each channel to prevent irrelevant signals from interfering with y
+UHF WALKIE TALKIE with Safer TALKAdd private CDCSS code in each channel to prevent irrelevant signals from interfering with your conversation.
+360Ro